 Invoiceable income lost due to exceptions is disclosed as follows:

 Labor demands, processing costs, and exceptions.
 Underperforming financial processes can rapidly lead to ballooning costs and out of control cash-flow in businesses.
-Process improvement and automation has been posited as a solution by vendors - perhaps a powerful tool finance departments need to stay out ahead of these costs.
+Process automation and improvement has been posited as a solution by vendors — perhaps a powerful tool finance departments need to stay out ahead of these costs.
 However, it is important to better understand the perception as it exists in organizations dealing with this question on the ground.
 As we know, there is no silver bullet solution for any business problem, but do most companies believe automation to be a tool to reduce invoice processing costs?

 There are many reasons to Automate AP and AP processes, but here is a list of top drivers as gleaned from our survey: